-Are you loving this spinach artichoke stuffed mushrooms, giving it a 5-star rating and any comments are super helpful for me and very much appreciated!
+We hope you enjoy the recipe.
+Giving it a 5-star rating and any comments are super helpful for me and very much appreciated.

 Spinach Artichoke Stuffed Mushrooms

-- 10 oz small white mushrooms, about 15 mushrooms
+- 10 ounce small white mushrooms, about 15 mushrooms

-- 3 cups baby spinach or 10 ounce frozen spinach see note
+- 3 cups baby spinach or 10-ounce frozen spinach see note 1

 - 1 tsp. olive oil

-Remove the pan from the heat.
-Add the diced marinated artichokes, reduced fat cream cheese, low-fat mozzarella, and panko breadcrumbs.
+- Remove the pan from the heat.
+Add the diced artichokes, cream cheese, shredded mozzarella, and panko breadcrumbs.
 Season with salt and pepper to taste.

-Place the olive oil in a small bowl, use a pastry brush to dip into the olive oil and coat the mushroom caps lightly with the olive oil.
+- Place the olive oil in a small bowl, use a pastry brush to dip into the olive oil and coat the mushroom caps lightly with the olive oil.
 Then place the mushrooms on a cookie sheet.
-I like to season with a little salt and pepper as well.

 - If using frozen spinach, it must be defrosted and excess fluid drained before proceeding with the recipe.